-You already know that a travel insurance premium can vary from a few dollars to thousands of dollars.
-But many travelers ignore that they can claim their travel medical insurance premium as a medical expense.
+You already knew that a travel medical insurance premium could vary from a few dollars to a few thousands of dollars, but many travellers ignore their travel medical insurance premium is tax deductible.

-Get your documents on your Tour+Med client portal
+Get your documents from the Tour+Med Client Portal

-What if you modified your policy after purchase?
+What if your policy was modified after purchase?

-By experience, we know a travel insurance policy can be modified a few times, because your dates have changed or following a change in your medication, for example.
-Therefore, the premium you actually paid could differ from the one shown on your Travel Insurance Confirmation.
-If that’s your case, we suggest you use the Client Portal to retrieve updated tax receipts, showing the premium you officially paid once all modifications have been considered.
+By experience, we know a travel insurance policy can be modified many times, due to a change in your medication or to your trip dates, for example.
+The premium you finally paid could differ from the one presented on your Travel Insurance Confirmation.
+If that’s your case, you’re invited to use the Client Portal to download the receipt showing the official premium paid for your policy, after modifications.

-- Select the applicable policy number to view the receipt.
-You can save it on your computer or print it.
+- Select the applicable policy number from the dropdown menu to see the receipt.
+You can dowload it or print it.

 - Click on MY POLICY.